Esri/data-collection-ios/README.md

   > Replace 'your-license-key' with your **License Key**.

-A Lite license is free and enables all of the capabilities required by this app, with the exception of offline editing and synchronizing offline edits back to a feature service.
+A Lite license is free and enables most of the capabilities required by this app, with the exception of offline editing and synchronizing offline edits back to a feature service.
 For offline editing and synchronizing, you need a Basic license.
-Visit the developer's website to learn more about [licensing your ArcGIS Runtime app](https://developers.arcgis.com/pricing/licensing/) and the different [ArcGIS Runtime license levels](https://developers.arcgis.com/ios/license-and-deployment/license/).
+Visit the developer's website to learn more about [licensing your ArcGIS Runtime app](https://developers.arcgis.com/documentation/mapping-apis-and-location-services/licensing/license-your-app/) and the different [ArcGIS Runtime license levels](https://developers.arcgis.com/ios/license-and-deployment/license/).

 To learn more about `masquerade`, consult the app's [documentation]](./docs#app-configuration).